 - When will the CMU HPP submit my committee letter?

-- The goal is to submit committee letters starting in late June / early July because transmission of verified applications begins in late June.
-Then secondary applications are sent to applicants, which should be completed and sent back within 1-3 weeks.
+- The goal is to begin submitting committee letters starting in late June / early July because transmission of verified applications begins in late June.
+Secondary applications are sent to applicants starting around late June / early July, which should be completed and sent back to schools within 1-3 weeks.
 Only after receipt of secondaries will schools look to receive rec letters/committee letters.